icdocsoc/ichack/documentation/Why do this.md

 ## Why did we start so early?

 - For IC Hack '24 and earlier, development of the website started late October until mid-January (actually first week of February).
 Historically, IC Hack has happened in the first weekend of February.
-- IC Hack '25 is being held in the last week of January which pushes not only Tech but every other team.
+- IC Hack '25 is being held in the first week of February which pushes not only Tech but every other team.
 - We are building our own backend.
 Historically, all IC Hack builds used Firebase BaaS.

 ## Why build your own server?